2026 Sea to Summit

 Contact the race director regarding accomplishments at other, less traditional endurance events.

-125 athletes.
-Please note the event has sold out quickly in past years.
+100 accomplished athletes.
+Please note: the event has sold out quickly in past years.

 The after-party is held at the Wildcat Ski Area Lodge located at T2.
-The racer and his/her porter dine without additional charge, Friends and family members may purchase turkey dinner tickets for $35 each.
+The racer and his/her porter dine without additional charge.
+Friends and family members may purchase dinner tickets for $37 each.
 Kids eat for free.

-A distinctive finisher award is given to all the athletes who make it to the summit under the 11-hour allotted time.
+A distinctive finisher award is given to all the athletes who make it to the summit under the 10.5-hour allotted time.
 Also, the top three male athletes and the top three female athletes will receive awards.
 First place male and female age group winners will also be awarded.
-Age groups: 29 and under; 30-39; 40-49; 50-59; 60-plus — both male and female.
+Age groups: 29 and under; 30-39; 40-49; 50-59; 60-plus — both male, female and non-binary.